AdnanH901/Energy_Analysis/README.md

-This website is currently a work in progress, expected to be fully complete by **Thu, 4th July 2025**.
+This website is currently a work in progress.